lukasbestle/nedb/README.md

 </script>
 ```

 It has been tested and is compatible with Chrome, Safari, Firefox, IE 10, IE 9.
-Please open an issue if you need compatibility with IE 8/IE 7, I think it will need some work and am not sure it is needed, since most complex webapplications - the ones that would need NeDB - only work on modern browsers anyway.
+Please open an issue if you need compatibility with IE 8/IE 7, I think it will need some work and am not sure it is needed, since most complex webapplications - the ones that would need NewDB - only work on modern browsers anyway.
 To launch the tests, simply open the file `browser-version/test/index.html` in a browser and you'll see the results of the tests for this browser.

-If you fork and modify nedb, you can build the browser version from the sources, the build script is `browser-version/build.js`.
+If you fork and modify newdb, you can build the browser version from the sources, the build script is `browser-version/build.js`.

-As of v0.11, NeDB is also persistent on the browser.
+As of v0.11, NewDB is also persistent on the browser.
 To use this, simply create the collection with the `filename` option which will be the name of the `localStorage` variable storing data.
-Persistence should work on all browsers where NeDB works.
+Persistence should work on all browsers where NewDB works.
 Also, keep in mind that `localStorage` has size constraints, so it's probably a good idea to set recurring compaction every 2-5 minutes to save on space if your client app needs a lot of updates and deletes.
-See <a href="#compacting-the-database">database compaction</a> for more details on the append-only format used by NeDB.
+See <a href="#compacting-the-database">database compaction</a> for more details on the append-only format used by NewDB.

 **Browser persistence is still young!
 It has been tested on most major browsers but please report any bugs you find**

 ## Performance
 ### Speed
-NeDB is not intended to be a replacement of large-scale databases such as MongoDB, and as such was not designed for speed.
+NewDB is not intended to be a replacement of large-scale databases such as MongoDB, and as such was not designed for speed.
 That said, it is still pretty fast on the expected datasets, especially if you use indexing.
 On a typical, not-so-fast dev machine, for a collection containing 10,000 documents, with indexing:
 * Insert: **10,680 ops/s**
 * Find: **43,290 ops/s**
 * Update: **8,000 ops/s**